lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/TailwindGuide.md

 Each time a site builder makes a change in `tailwind.config.js`, they will need to rerun the build process.
-This can be done with either `npm run start` or `npm run build`, and it will generate CSS that is automatically included for the site.
+This can be done with either `npm run start` or `npm run build`, and it will generate CSS that is automatically included for the site and its packages.

-!> **IMPORTANT:** For Tailwind config changes to be updated, you must restart or rebuild to see the changes.
+!> **IMPORTANT:** For Tailwind config changes to be visible, you must restart or rebuild to see the changes.

 ## Responsiveness with Tailwind